dgroomes/hibernate-playground/basic/README.md

 > Exception in thread "main" java.lang.UnsupportedOperationException: The application must supply JDBC connections

-StackOverflow let's me know that this just means you need the configuration `hibernate.connection.url`.
+StackOverflow lets me know that this just means you need the configuration `hibernate.connection.url`.
 I was missing the `hibernate.` leading part because this is how it is shown in the [*Hibernate Getting Started Guide*](https://docs.jboss.org/hibernate/orm/current/quickstart/html_single/#hibernate-gsg-tutorial-basic-config).

 Why does Hibernate have its own logging sub-system?
 I see logs like this: